ninaadlakshman/AeroForecast/README.md

 - **Flight Delay Prediction:** AeroForecast utilizes advanced models to predict the likelihood of flight delays, helping users plan their journeys more effectively.

-- **Global Coverage:** The application considers data from a vast number of flights globally, ensuring comprehensive coverage and accuracy in predictions.
+- **US Coverage:** The application considers data from a vast number of flights in the US, ensuring comprehensive coverage and accuracy in predictions.

 - **Real-time Updates:** AeroForecast provides real-time updates on flight statuses and potential delays, keeping users informed about any changes to their travel plans.